MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 Replace `<root-token>` with the root token of your Vault server.

-After that initialize the Materialize provider:
+Then, initialize the Materialize provider:

 ```hcl
 provider "materialize" {